Educational style, grading and credits

 Difference between research and applied universities

 The University of Amsterdam is a research university.
-The system of higher education in the Netherlands makes a distinction between research universities and universities of applied sciences (hbo), a distinction that does not exist in most countries.
+Unlike in many other countries, Dutch higher education makes a distinction between research universities and universities of applied sciences (hbo).

 The Dutch grading system scale ranges from 1 to 10:

 Your Bachelor’s or Master's programme is divided into various courses.
 For each course, you will attend class once or twice a week for two to three hours.

 Classes may have different formats including lectures, tutorials, seminars, practical training and fieldwork.

 In your courses, you will be evaluated based on one or more of the following methods: class participation, oral presentations, assignments, final papers and final exams.

 Most courses are worth 6 or 12 ECTS (European Credits).
 One ECTS credit represents 25 to 30 hours of study (including class attendance).